-CCHA is required to use EIV's Identity Verification Report on a monthly basis to improve the availability of income information in EIV [Notice PIH 2010-3].
+CCHA s are required to use EIV's Identity Verification Report on a monthly basis to improve the availability of income information in EIV [Notice PIH 2018-18].

 When identity verification for a participant fails, a message will be displayed within the EIV system and no income information will be displayed.